chelahmy/harubi/docs/harubi.md

 No, Harubi will not take any database administrator away any time soon.
 You still need to have a good SQL knowledge and experience to use Harubi.
 However, Harubi is only interested in object-relational mapping which is a subset of the relational model.
 At least, you have to create database tables yourself.

-Harubi needs to know field types: string, integer or float.
+Harubi needs to know field types: `string`, `integer` or `float`.
 These will help Harubi to sanitize field values and to use quotes properly in constructing SQL string.
 Thus, you need to specify the field mapping.

-The settings has three main components: 'globals', 'mysql' and 'tables'.
+The settings has three main components: `globals`, `mysql` and `tables`.

-The 'globals' settings looks like the following:
+The `globals` settings looks like the following:
 ```json
 {
 	"globals" : {